Lombiq/Orchard-Ambassadors-Toolbox/IntroductoryTalkTemplate/Checklist.md

 - Open all sample sites
 - Open PPTX
 - Plug in presenter and turn it on
-- Hide Navigation Pane in Windows Explorer
+- Hide Navigation Pane in Windows Explorer, auto-hide the taskbar